 Anyway, in Nara, there are mostly temples.
 I know thyself, I don’t mind visiting a few temples.
 But after some time, I have an overdose of temples (even though they’re beautiful).
 I’m gonna list quickly the temples to see in Nara.
 First off, if you have to see one temple, pick Todai Ji.
 That’s one of the most important temples in Japan, and inside the temple, you’ll see a statue of a big Buddha.
 It’s 1000 yens (8.25€) to get in.

 There’s also Kofuku Ji, a huge Buddhist temple compound, which dates back to 669!
 It’s free to get in, and it’s a popular place!
 In the south of Nara, you’ll find Gango-Ji, the first Buddhist temple in Japan.
 It’s 500 yens (4 euros) to get in.
 It’s also possible to visit two shinto shrines, Kasuga Taisha which is very famous in Japan and Wakamiya just next to it.
 Finally, don’t forget to have a walk in Nara Park, relax, and enjoy watching the deers wandering around.

 Nara is a relaxing city of Japan, and most people who go there want to see the deers in the streets, and then they visit the temples.
 I spent a full day there and I think that was enough.
 Are you going there?
-Read my tips just below
+Read my tips just below!

-Travel tips to visit Kobe and Nara
+Kobe and Nara travel tips

 - Wanna go to Japan?
 Check the visa policy here.
 Most Western countries can stay up to 90 days visa-free.